Nelson Dilipkumar: Filmmaking style

-Nelson's style of direction often features a serious protagonist with deadpan dialogues.
-Most of the comedy is then dependent on the supporting characters.
-Nelson's supporting characters are often singled out for their eccentricity, relying on body language and dialogue delivery to produce humor.
+Nelson's films contain dark humor because the supporting characters in his films are often singled out for their eccentricity, relying on body language and dialogue delivery to produce humour.
 Nelson also tends to use double act comedy extensively, such as Bobi and Tony in Kolamaavu Kokila; Mahaali and Kili in Doctor and Beast; and Jack and Jill in Beast.
 Visually, Nelson's filmography can be identified through steady camera shots, blocked shots and headspace, rarely opting for zoom shots.
+His films also feature slow table conversations between characters, with the camera focusing on the conversing character and alternating to the next conversing character.

 Nelson has cited C. V. Sridhar, Steven Spielberg, and Quentin Tarantino as his favorite directors.
-Many critics and audience members have also noted Breaking Bad references in his work.
-Nelson has often stated in interviews that although his stories may not be original ideas, he has the intention of presenting them in a new format, thus breaking clichés.
+Critics have also noted multiple reference of Breaking Bad in his work.
+He has stated in interviews that although his stories may not be original ideas, he has the intention of presenting them in a new format, thus breaking clichés.